This story was originally published and last updated .

 A few months ago in June, a Stadia app update added (unofficial) support for Android TV.
 To get it up and running, you need a mouse, a Bluetooth controller, and you have to sideload the Stadia phone app including some weird scaling, all of which makes it more of a proof of concept right now.
 The latest Stadia update to version 2.26 doesn't quite fix any of these gripes, but at least you don't need a mouse to navigate the Stadia store and game selector anymore — controllers are finally supported for that.

 As 9to5Google notes, you'll still need a mouse for setup, though, so the path to Stadia on Android TV hasn't changed too much.
 At least this shows that Google is continuing to work on the Stadia app, making it more versatile.
 Maybe we won't even have to wait too long until the game streaming service properly launches on Android TV.

-According to our friends at 9to5Google, it's a surprisingly simple (if slightly awkward) process.
+If you want to give Stadia a go on your TV right now, 9to5Google describes the surprisingly simple (if slightly awkward) process.
 Just sideload this latest version of the Stadia app — which is to say, download and install it manually via our sister site APK Mirror — fire it up via the Android TV launcher, and use that mouse to follow the setup process, since the Android version of the app doesn't play nice with Android TV's controls.
 According to the video above, it's about that simple.